halljc76/ST558_Final_Project/README.md

 # ST 558 Final Project: Classifying Forest Cover Types

+## Note to the Instructor(s)

+Stratified sampling was used to reduce the dataset used for modeling down to 150K rows from the original 581K -- the random forest still takes a considerable time to train!

 ## Purpose of Application

-This application is the final project of the Fall 2023 course ST 558: Data Science for Statisticians at North Carolina State Univeristy.
+This application is the final project of the Fall 2023 course ST 558: Data Science for Statisticians at North Carolina State University.
 It houses an exploration into a dataset involving soil cover types in forests through both an interactive and predictive medium, allowing users the ability to fit, test, and evaluate appropriate statistical models.